jasonhallen/jasonhallen.github.io/pages/blog/update-new-website.md

 2. Use the `'teeny develop'` command to build the site and launch a local server so I can see how the new post looks.
 Every time I make a change to the Markfown file Teeny will rebuild the entire site, and I can refresh the page in the browser to see how it looks with the changes.

-3. When I'm ready to publish the new post I commit the changes to the [`main` branch](https://github.com/jasonhallen/jasonhallen.github.io) of my website's repository and then run `'gh-pages -d public'` which commits the `public` directory of HTML files and assets to the [`gh-pages` branch](https://github.com/jasonhallen/jasonhallen.github.io/tree/gh-pages) of my website's repository.
+3. When I'm ready to publish the new post I commit the changes to the [`main` branch](https://github.com/jasonhallen/jasonhallen.github.io) of my website's repository and then run `'gh-pages -d public'` (from the [`gh-pages`](https://www.npmjs.com/package/gh-pages) package) which commits the `public` directory of HTML files and assets to the [`gh-pages` branch](https://github.com/jasonhallen/jasonhallen.github.io/tree/gh-pages) of my website's repository.
 I've set up GitHub Pages to deploy my website from the files in the `gh-pages` branch.

 ### Next Steps

 I'm very happy with my new site.
-It's basically the same as my old site except that 1) I have complete command over how it works, 2) it's free, and 3) it loads much faster.
+It's basically the same as my old site except that:

+1. I have complete command over how it works.

+2. It's free.

+3. It loads much faster.

 The workflow for writing new posts and publishing them is also more suited to how I like to work.
 All I need is a text editor and a command line to publish my site.
 No more getting lost and frustrated inside a bloated CMS.

 There's more work that could be done on my website.
 Here's what I might work on next.